qianngchn/anmp/README.md

 # anmp
-Docker Deployment of ANMP(Alpine, Nginx, MySQL, PHP-FPM)
+Docker Deployment of ANMP(Alpine, Nginx, MySQL, PHP with PHP-FPM)

 ## Install
 You should have installed `docker` first, then you can run the following commands.